You have logged out You are now logged out.

 America’s Premier Uranium Mining Company

-As revolutionary as it is, artificial intelligence (AI) has an Achilles’ heel: energy.
+As revolutionary as it is, artificial intelligence has an Achilles’ heel: energy.
 AI is an absolute glutton for electricity.

 A ChatGPT query uses 10 to 25 times more energy than an ordinary Google search does.
 Users ask ChatGPT roughly 10 million questions daily, which consumes the same amount of energy as it takes to power 180,000 American homes.
 And that’s just one AI service.